Skip to main content

 • Attend a biometrics appointment at a UKVCAS service point if required.

-• If approved, collect the Biometric Residence Permit (BRP) from a designated post office.
+• If approved, receive a Biometric Residence Permit (BRP) for collection.

-• Prepare for any next stage forms or requirements if applicable.
+• Plan for the next stage forms if additional documentation is needed.

 Verification